MaastrichtU-IDS/AutoR2RML/README.md

 * Postgres database connection
 * MySQL database connection

 The RDBMS metadata are retrieved using JDBC to build the mapping file.
 The text file contents are queries through JDBC using [Apache Drill](https://drill.apache.org).
-It uses the first row of each file as header.
+It uses the first row of each file as header, so **make sure the first row of your file is the columns label**.
 The mapping file should work out of the box and represent generic rdf representations with a unique id representing the filepath and row-number within the file.

 Please note that for Apache Drill empty string values are treated as NULL and every cell value are trimmed.